looker/lookerbot/README.md

 If you choose to remove the image files from S3, the Slack messages that relied on those images will be blank.

+### Tweaking Behavior

+There are a couple environment variables that can be used to tweak behavior:

+- `LOOKER_SLACKBOT_EXPAND_URLS` – Set this to `true` to have the bot expand Link and Share URLs in any channel the bot is invited to.

 ### Running Locally for Development

 1. Install [Node.js](https://nodejs.org/en/) on your local machine.